MAMA-MENTOR.

 // PROJECT FEARLESS: ARTivism for Climate Action

-*SEASON V ‘Fearless Frames: Visions of a Greener Amsterdam’ just wrapped in November 2022, after a fantastic collaborative 8 weeks with Polaroid.* Read all about it here!
+- SEASON V: ‘Fearless Frames: Visions of a Greener Amsterdam’ finished up in November 2022 with a presentation to members of the Gemeente Amsterdam responsible for the Groenvisie 2050 for the city.
+12 Fearless Framers spent a fantastic 8 weeks exploring and expressing their creative visions with the collaboration of Polaroid.
+Read all about it here!

-- Season III closed with a Writers Room and the creation of a set of storylines and key visuals for Global Girl, that we’re looking to pitch as an animated climate action series to any interested production parties out there.
-Hit me up if you want to see it and partner with our crew!
+- SEASON III closed with a Writers Room and the creation of a set of storylines and key visuals for Global Girl, the badass climate action superhero alter ego of the girls on the course.
+I eventually managed to pitch this as an RFP to Waterbear - for a combined animated and behind the scenes climate action series, written and developed with the girls.
+Sadly it didn’t come to pass, so any interested production parties out there, do hit me up if you want to talk about it and partner with our crew!

-Of the FIVE seasons of this afterschool course that I have co-created and co-coached through the non-profit Project Fearless, I’ve loved every minute working to empower girls age 9-14 to find their voices through hands-on art and science activities around climate change topics.
+Of the now EIGHT seasons (and a half if you include Spring Sustainable Sewing!) of this afterschool course that I have co-created and co-coached through the non-profit Project Fearless, I’ve loved every minute working to empower girls age 9-14 to find their voices through hands-on art and science activities around climate change topics.
 Teaching the next gen creative rebellious skills makes me very happy and hopeful all at the same time.

 // AMSTERDAM LIGHT FESTIVAL: De Nachtloerrrders